GameDevTecnico/cubos/engine/samples/hello-cubos/page.md

 @snippet hello-cubos/main.cpp Entity Print

 In this case, we don't change `Pop`, and only read its value.
 Thus, we use `const Pop&`.
-This allows CUBOS to make some optimizations behind the scenes.
+This allows Cubos to make some optimizations behind the scenes.

 @ref cubos::core::ecs::Query "Query" allows us to access all entities with a given configuration of components.
 In this case, it will give us all entities with the `Num` component.